 Free Internet through Comcast/Xfinity – Offering two free months of internet

-City of Columbus Department of Public Utilities – Temporarily suspending disconnection for non-payment
+City of Columbus Department of Public Utilities – Temporarily suspending disconnection for non-payment of water and sewer bill

 Unemployment Benefits – File through Ohio Department of Job & Family Services